 information.
-Rather, on the federal level, U.S. privacy law has evolved in a sectoral approach, covering consumer credit, financial services. health care, government, securities, and Internet sectors.
+Rather, on the federal level, U.S. privacy law has evolved in a sectoral approach, covering consumer credit, financial services, health care, government, securities, and Internet sectors.
 An example of this sectoral approach is the HIPAA Privacy Rule16adopted pursuant to The Health Insurance Portability and Accountability Act of 199617 to cover "protected health information."
-Financial privacy is regulated by The Gramm-Leach-Bliley Act18 ("GLB"), which requires financial institutions - companies that offer consumers financial products or services like loans, financial or investment advice, or insurance - to explain their information-sharing practices to their customers and to safeguard sensitive data.
-19 In the Internet sector, the Children's Online Privacy Protection Act ("COPPA") governs online marketing aimed at children.20 conflicting and duplicative notification laws of dozens if not all forty-seven states.
+Financial privacy is regulated by The Gramm-Leach-Bliley Act18 ("GLB"), which requires financial institutions - companies that offer consumers financial products or services like loans, financial or investment advice, or insurance - to explain their information-sharing practices to their customers and to safeguard sensitive data.19 In the Internet sector, the Children's Online Privacy Protection Act ("COPPA") governs online marketing aimed at children.20 absence In the of а comprehensive federal statute governing personal privacy, fortyseven states stepped into the void, its own breach each with notification laws, 21 requiring organizations that suffer a data breach potentially to comply with conflicting and duplicative notification laws of dozens if not all forty-seven states.
 "Hodge-podge," "patchwork", and "mess" are terms that come to mind when considering the current state of affairs in regard to data privacy and breach notifications.